Balanced metrics, Zoll deformations and isosystolic inequalities in $\mathbb{C}P^n$: Systole of Balanced Metrics

-Thus, in order to define the manifold structure for the space of Balanced metrics is enough to define a Banach manifold structure in the \textit{space of Balanced forms (of class $C^{1,\nu}$)}:
+Thus, in order to define the manifold structure for the set of balanced metrics it is enough to define a Banach manifold structure in the space $\mathcal{B}$ of \textit{balanced forms} (of class $C^{1,\nu}$):